-One of ten “Sectoral interventions” in the Agricultural Policy Action Plan (APAP) is in the “Poultry/soya beans/maize integrated value chain”.
-It is envisaged that supporting the yellow maize sector will help keep animal feed costs down.
-This is to be done through “more targeted technical and input assistance, and encouraging stronger linkages between commercial and smallholder farmers, and feed companies via efficient market intermediaries such as cooperatives” (page 26).
+One of ten “Sectoral interventions” suggested in the Agricultural Policy Action Plan (APAP) is in the “Poultry/soya beans/maize integrated value chain”.
+It was envisaged that supporting the yellow maize sector would help keep animal feed costs down.
+This was to be done through “more targeted technical and input assistance, and encouraging stronger linkages between commercial and smallholder farmers, and feed companies via efficient market intermediaries such as cooperatives” (page 26).
 Maize also plays a role in animal feed for intensive beef production (feedlots) too.

 Both the APAP and previous BFAP Baselines (2018, 2015) touched on the comparatively high cost of fertiliser in South Africa, making the cost of producing maize under dryland conditions in South Africa is significantly higher, compared to leading global producers.
 When you import something like fertiliser, a host of other costs kick in: the exchange rate, deep sea freight rates, unloading- and administrative cost at ports and inland transportation.
 What can be done about this?
 Find the Agricultural Policy Action Plan (APAP) discussion on this in the “Fertiliser” article.